zhangsgithub04/sys/README.md

-# Summer Course: Combinatorial Computing July 10 - 14, 2017)
+# Combinatorial Computing

 Have Fun!

 ## Course Description
-???
+Computational methods for discrete mathematical structures.
+Topics include representation of integers, sets, and graphs; counting and enumeration techniques; sorting and searching methods; and graph algorithms.

 ### Prerequisites
+Data Structures, Discrete Math

-#### What software you need to install the software and how to install them
+#### What software you need to install the software
+MSVC, Intellij, Python, and possibly R (to be decided later)

 ```
 Give examples